 This is the time when the industry is moving towards enhancing collaboration and inter-connectivity to achieve better outcomes for our clients and our world.
 This is exactly what women excel at and its why smart business needs smart women.

 Challenging unconscious bias in day-to-day interactions: Are we glorifying aggressiveness?

-Moving away from the blame game and divisive rhetoric, we aim to identify those ideas and deeply rooted practices that hold this industry behind.
-And we aim to this in the spirit of understanding and debate, hearing from both sides on what they’ve done to make it better.
+Moving away from the blame game and divisive rhetoric, we aimed to identify those ideas and deeply rooted practices that hold this industry behind.
+And we aimed to this in the spirit of understanding and debate, hearing from both sides on what they’ve done to make it better.

 Maternity, return to work and working arrangements

 Turning to very practical roadblocks and consideration, we looked at the working environment available to women in maritime and possible solutions to improve employment and career opportunities for women on board and on shore.

 A lot of attention has been given to mental health of employees in general and seafarers in particular.
 And rightfully so!
 We digged deeper into the issue of women’s health, physical and mental, on board and on shore.

 Digital transformation in shipping and opportunities for diversity